 “If during your typical episode, you’re a little short of breath when you walk or a little more tired than usual, you know that when you experience those symptoms that it’s most likely due to your AFib,” she says.
 “And if you’re having a typical episode, there’s no need to panic.
 If you feel OK, you can manage your episode at home.”

-To do this, Armbruster teaches patients strategies to get through an episode, such as deep breathing exercises or taking an additional dose of medication for rapid heart rate.
-Examples of prescribed medications that slow down the heart rate are beta blockers (metoprolol, propranolol) and calcium channel blockers (diltiazem, verapamil).
+To do this, Armbruster teaches patients strategies to get through an episode, such as deep breathing exercises or taking medication.

-Some patients purchase a commercial device to help monitor their heart rate or heart rhythm, such as a Fitbit or an Apple Watch.
-However, it is important to also learn how to do a manual pulse check because these devices can sometimes be unreliable.
+Some patients purchase a wearable device to help monitor their heart rate or heart rhythm.
+However, it is important to learn how to do a manual pulse check because these devices can be unreliable.

 Armbruster says that being able to calculate your heart rate also helps with your treatment plan, because you can know when to take medication for your AFib.